Neillcllghn/Tablefor2/README.md

 # TableFor2 - Django Resturant Booking System.
 Tablefor2 is a responsive website allowing visitors to view on a range of devices.
 It allows users to view times and a menu (consisting of Starter, Main course and Dessert) and make a booking/reservation while signed in.

+**Note:** We've recently migrated our development environment from Gitpod to CodeAnywhere for a more efficient workflow.

 I used the Responsive Viewer chrome extenstion to test the responsiveness on each web page which you can see below: